The Okee Dokee Brothers

 YOU MUST CHECK IN WHEN YOU ARRIVE!
-Please find the check-in table on the sidewalk infront of our building when you arrive and you will recieve a wristband for the event.
+Please find the check-in table on the sidewalk in front of our building when you arrive and you will receive a wristband for the event.

 Parking: You may park in our upper lot, across the street at the train station, and along the north side of Illinois Road.

 Our restrooms in the building will be open.
-Use your mask when heading to the restroom.
 There will be plenty of soap and sanitizer on hand.

 Pets are not allowed at this event.

 Cash bar/concessions will be available for sale during the show.

 “If you’ve already burned through every Kidz Bop CD known to man and you want something a little more pleasing to your ears, Grammy-winning duo The Okee Dokee Brothers are coming to the rescue.”